-Umbilical cord milking is where the cord is pinched and “milked” immediately following birth in order to quickly push blood into the baby (as you would squeeze ketchup out of a packet, or honey out of a honey stick).
+Umbilical cord milking is where the cord is pinched and “milked” during the third stage of labor in order to quickly push blood into the baby (as you would squeeze ketchup out of a packet, or honey out of a honey stick).
 Starting as close to the placenta as possible, moving towards the baby, a care provider milks the cord several times before the cord is finally clamped and cut, usually within 20 seconds.
 Umbilical cord milking is also sometimes called “stripping the cord”.

 Warning!
 Umbilical Cord Milking Is Not What You Think